Registered student organizations guidance

 What comes next

 We will continue to monitor and evolve our policies, guidelines, and supports as things develop within and outside the university.
 This is a fluid and at times unpredictable situation where we are left with no easy answers.
 We encourage you to reach out with questions, to provide feedback, and I know we are committed to the success of your leadership experiences and student organizations.
-We are confident in your commitment in your investment in helping make this is a safe and successful fall semester.
+We are confident in your commitment in your investment in helping make this is a safe and successful spring semester.

 To find updated information about our offerings, events, workshops, and other future programming, please continue to check the Leadership, Service, and Civic Engagement website and Campus Labs Engage.